devendranaga/linux-systems-programming-with-c/book.md

 The `status` variable is usually set to 0.
 The `errno` variable is the `errno`.
 The format is any message that the program wants to print.

+If you set the `status` to any other value the `error` calls `exit` to terminate the program with the passed status value.

 The below example provides an idea of the `error` function.

 ```c